Pakistan PM leads demonstration on Kashmir in bid to win over world opinion

 “We are with them in their testing times.
 The message that goes out of here today is that as long as Kashmiris don’t get freedom, we will stand with them,” Khan told thousands of demonstrators in the capital, Islamabad.

-Muslim-majority Kashmir has long been a flashpoint between nuclear-armed Indian and Pakistan.
+Muslim-majority Kashmir has long been a flashpoint between nuclear-armed India and Pakistan.
 Both countries rule parts of Kashmir while claiming it in full.
-They have fought two of their three wars over it.
+Two of the three wars they have fought have been over it.

-The day of action is Khan’s latest attempt to draw global attention to Kashmir and highlight what Pakistan says is India’s heavy-handed occupation of the region.
+In Indian Kashmir’s main city of Srinagar, suspected militants killed a 62-year-old man, police said, despite a security blanket.
+The trader was shot outside his home on Thursday night.

+Thousands of paramilitary police are deployed in the streets of Srinagar to quell protests stemming from India’s move to revoke a special status for the territory.

-India stripped its part of Kashmir of a special status on Aug.
-5, blocking the right of the Indian state of Jammu and Kashmir to frame its own laws and allowing non-residents to buy property there.
+India stripped Kashmir of the special status on Aug.
+5, blocking the right to frame its own laws and allowing non-residents to buy property there.
 The government said the reform would facilitate Kashmir’s development, to the benefit of all.

 But the move angered many residents of the region, which has been under a security clamp-down ever since with telephone lines, internet and television networks blocked and restrictions on movement and assembly.